 This is hands down my kids’ favorite thing we do to ring in the new year.
 I come up with different activities that I print and put inside a balloon for each hour.
 So, for example, when the clock strikes 8 PM, it’s time for one kid (we usually draw names) to take a pin and POP the 8 PM balloon to see what’s in store.

 Some of the activities are simple, such as pop holiday crackers or open glow sticks and watch a movie.
 Some are more complex, such as go outside to light sparklers and launch paper lanterns – pictured below.
-You can download and print our full list here, which is ready to cut into strips to go inside the balloons.
+You can download and print our full list by clicking the button below, which is ready to cut into strips to go inside the balloons.
 I just use a sharpie to write the corresponding time on the outside of the balloons.

 - Table Fun for the Kids